Thealoner/123-Essential-JavaScript-Interview-Questions/README.md

 })(7); // Pass 7 as parameter
 ```

-`innerFunction` is closure which is defined inside `outerFunction` and has access to all variable which is declared and defined in outerFunction scope.
-In addition to this function defined inside the function as closure has access to the variable which is declared in `global namespace`.
+`innerFunction` is a closure which is defined inside `outerFunction` and has access to all variables declared and defined in the outerFunction scope.
+Additionally, function defined inside the function as closure has access to the variable which is declared in the `global namespace`.

-Output of above code would be:
+The output of above code would be:

 ```javascript
 outerArg = 7